SDWORKS - South Dakota's largest online jobs database

 Build Dakota Scholarships for high demand/high wage career fields.

 Temporary Assistance for Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP) Employment & Training - TANF and SNAP E & T are employment and training programs designed to assist applicants or recipients to prepare for and secure full-time employment, leading toward economic self-sufficiency.
 Participants may be placed in community service or employment that provides basic work skills, improving the chances of being successful in the workforce and leaving public assistance behind.
-Specific program requirements are available at your nearest South Dakota Department of Labor and Regulation local office.
+Specific program requirements are available at your nearest local office.

-Training Opportunities - Staff can identify the appropriate training for you, such as on-the-job training, computer training, Work Experience, customized skill training and apprenticeships.
+Workforce Training - Staff at our local offices can identify the appropriate training for you, such as on-the-job training, computer training, Work Experience, customized skill training and apprenticeships.

 Veterans' Services - Veterans' representatives provide specialized assistance with job referrals, training, Veterans Affairs contacts and community support.